- What data migrations are and why they occur

 There are many keys to successful data migrations.
 Let’s break them all down by walking step-by-step through a typical data migration process.

-- Audit your data before moving it.
+1. Audit.
 As mentioned above, you don’t want to amplify existing problems by moving them to a new system.
-Do a full audit of your data before migration.
+Do a full audit of your data before moving it in a migration.

 How Visual Storage Intelligence Helps with Data Migrations